The Best New Year’s Habits to Build for Your Healthiest Year Yet

-Setting New Year’s resolutions is a great way to identify the areas in your life you’d like to improve, but building healthy habits is even better.
+Setting New Year’s resolutions is a great way to identify the areas in your life you’d like to improve, but building healthy habits with yoga is even better.
 While resolutions can be difficult to keep since they require you to quickly change your behavior without a real plan in place, it’s often easier to build healthier habits and rituals over several weeks or months.
 And once you’ve officially built these new habits, they’ll become a part of your daily routine — similar to brushing your teeth or making your bed.

 Below, Yoga Health & Fitness Benefits shares a few of the best habits for improved health and well-being in the new year.
 Keep reading for some tips on living your healthiest year to date!